raulkele/zot-site/README.md

-## Zot presentation website
+## zot presentation website
-This is a proof-of-concept for the presentation website of [Project-Zot](https://github.com/project-zot/zot) built using NextJS.
+This is a proof-of-concept for the presentation website of [Project-zot](https://github.com/project-zot/zot) built using NextJS.
 ## Getting Started

 First, run the development server: